-The world was turned upside down and the real estate industry was not spared.
-Almost overnight, companies were forced to push the limits of their current technologies in order to deal with a newly remote workforce, highlighting the intensifying need to integrate digital solutions that will ensure business continuity whilst reducing the risk of virus transmission.
+Almost overnight, companies were forced to push the limits of their current technologies to deal with a newly remote workforce, highlighting the need for digital workplace solutions that will ensure business continuity.

-One year on, the benefits of technology integration is clear.
-It allowed companies to reduce virus transmission and enhanced employee confidence for re-entering the office, reduced disruption to business operations, improved the employee experience and increased cost savings.
+One year on, the benefits of workplace technology is clear.
+It allowed companies of all sizes to reduce virus transmission and enhanced employee confidence for re-entering the office, reduced disruption to business operations and improved the employee experience.

-It is important to note that the interest in technology integration and smart property extended beyond the ongoing health crisis.
-A recent survey by CBRE discovered that even prior to the COVID-19 pandemic, 63 per cent of respondents planned to deploy technology to improve user experience in the workplace, whilst 21 per cent confirmed that they would be willing to pay a premium for rent in a tech-enabled building.
+In addition, interest in proptech and smart real estate extended beyond the ongoing health crisis.
+A recent survey by CBRE discovered that even before the COVID-19 pandemic, 63 per cent of respondents planned to deploy technology to improve user experience in the workplace, while 21 per cent confirmed that they would be willing to pay a premium for rent in a tech-enabled building.

-As we look ahead to the future, we expect to see more investments in technology that focus on driving efficiencies across operations, increasing growth and connectivity, improving cleaning and hygiene, and promoting the health and well-being of employees.
+As we look to the future, we expect to see more investments in technology that focus on driving efficiencies across operations, increasing growth and connectivity, and promoting the health and well-being of employees.

 These are but a few types of technologies that present tremendous opportunities for companies in the real estate market.

 And as smart spaces become increasingly prominent, property owners will be further able to collect data to make informed decisions about what technologies to invest in.